highchair/artinruins-com/_property/wt-grant-pwt.md

   - url: grant-jh-2010-10-01.jpg
     sizes: '1440, 900'

-imagescredit: 'Contributions from the <a href="//www.flickr.com/photos/pawtucketlibrary/sets/72157674227599495/" target="_blank">Pawtucket Library collection on Flickr</a>'
+imagescredit: 'Contributions from the <a href="https://www.flickr.com/photos/pawtucketlibrary/sets/72157674227599495/">Pawtucket Library collection on Flickr</a>'

 mostrecentimage: 2010-10-01